The rise of temporary talent: How to manage your contingent workforce

 However, the incorporation of contingent workers is not without risk.
 Poor visibility across this segment of the workforce can trigger concerns surrounding contracts and compliance.

-But with 70% of executives planning to hire more contingent workers in a post-COVID world, leaders must integrate this growing talent network as part of their workforce strategy, or bear the greatest risk of all – being left behind.
+But with 70% of executives planning to hire more contingent workers, leaders must integrate this growing talent network as part of their workforce strategy, or bear the greatest risk of all – being left behind.

 Gig workers, flexible labour, non-payroll workers, independent contractors, freelancers and agency workers – while the terminology may differ, one thing prevails: contingent labour is quickly becoming a staple of the modern organisation.
 Reports place the number of contingent workers in the US at 51.5 million, totalling 35% of the nation’s workforce.